ronrothjr/dreamcraft-bot/README.md

 *   Get help with condensed game instructions.
-*   Commands for selecting, viewing, and editing all FATE game components.
+*   Run commands for selecting, viewing, and editing all FATE game components.
     *   Sessions, scenarios, scenes, and zones are confined to a channel.
     *   Characters are free to be used in any channel on the Discord server.
 *   Setup users for local timezone display of all dates.